se7enack/SSL-Certificate-Expiration-Notifier-for-Kubernetes/README.md

 # SSL-Certificate-Expiration-Notifier-for-Kubernetes
 ## Public SSL Certificate Expiration Slack Notifier for Kubernetes
 Never miss an expiring SSL cert!

+Creates a kube cronjob that goes out to the internet (daily) to check each of your SSL certs expiration dates.
+When one or more come within the day threshold set an alert will be sent to Slack with that information reminding you of the pending expiration.

 #### 1. Edit the yaml and add your slack channel url, domains, and alert threshold
 #### 2. Apply the yaml to kube.